Polistes fuscatus: Distribution and habitat

 Polistes fuscatus's distribution along the eastern half of North America ranges from southern Canada to the United States.
-The most northern extent of its range is Chilcotin, British Columbia, and it reaches as far south as Texas and Florida.
+It reaches as far south as Texas and Florida.
 Although P. fuscatus prefers wooded areas for the readily available resources to build the nest, it also is often seen in areas which humans inhabit.
 Nests are produced using wood provided from their habitat, masticated with fluid produced by its mouth to create a pulp-like substance.
 However, a recently mutated form of the wasp has developed an attraction to colder lamps, such as fluorescent lamps, and they commonly use areas surrounding them as a habitat to lay their eggs.

 Another eusocial wasp species, Polistes dominula, has been recognized as a threat to P. fuscatus.
 P. dominula has been displacing P. fuscatus at many of the formerly P. fuscatus-dominated areas.
 P. dominula was likely replacing P. fuscatus through indirect or exploitative competition, which was consistent with the finding that P. dominula was significantly more productive than P. fuscatus.